laro/Cilia/README.md

         - defined via type traits `SmartPtrType`:
           `using<type T> T::SmartPtrType = SharedPtr<T>`
     - Possible to redefine for interoperability with other languages:
         - Objective-C/Swift classes: Use their reference counting mechanism.
+          `using ObjectiveCObject::SmartPtrType = ObjectiveCRefCountPtr`
         - C#/Java classes: Use garbage collected memory, manage a global list of C#/Java instance pointers.
+          `using JavaObject::SmartPtrType = JavaGCPtr`
+          `using DotNetObject::SmartPtrType = DotNetGCPtr`

 ## Safety and Security